 Recently, vendors have been focused on the user experience and have made great strides in usability, both on desktops and in mobile apps.
 But it is still software.

-Artificial intelligence is changing the game.
+Artificial intelligence in HR is changing the game.
 Helpful chatbots and textbots surround us in our daily lives.
 If you want to get directions, find a recipe, or call a friend, we can ask Siri, Alexa, Cortana, or one of many other virtual assistants for help.
 And now they are coming to HR.

 Artificial intelligence is on the cusp of helping us do just about everything in HR better.
 We can make better hiring decisions, promote the right people, and understand the learning needs of our workforce with the help of algorithms.
 But we think chatbots in HR will have a more significant impact because they will change how people feel about work as they are doing it.